|29th March |

 The show is produced by the California-based Liberman Broadcasting and airs in Los Angeles on KRCA, channel 62.

-The groups claimed in a statement that the show routinely features indecent, profane, and obscene material, offensive language, nudity, and on-air verbal and physical attacks against women as well as lesbian, gay, bisexual and transgender
+offensive language, nudity, and on-air verbal and physical attacks against women as well as lesbian, gay, bisexual and transgender (LGBT) people .

-The show often prompts guests and audience members to engage in verbal and even physical attacks, especially against people perceived to be LGBT.
-Many episodes showed the audience standing and shouting anti-gay epithets and profanity at
+attacks, especially against people perceived to be LGBT.
+Many episodes showed the audience standing and shouting anti-gay epithets and profanity at guests, the groups said.

 Sin Censura air this violent language with impunity and without any regard for the safety of our community, GLAAD President Jarrett Barrios said: At a time when LGBT youth and adults face harassment and violence, it is unacceptable for media

 to fuel such a climate of intolerance about our community.